alterebro/rune.save.js/README.md

 // ---

 // As standalone script, create a new exportable SVG Object (xSVG)
-// Then call the save method passing the query selector for the target SVG element as parameter let drawing = new xSVG('#svgSketch');
+// passing the CSS selector string for the target SVG element as parameter.
+// Then call the save method.
+let drawing = new xSVG('#svgSketch');
     drawing.save();
 ```